estafyn/Empire-of-Cards/src/assets/content/Technical Documents/The Fire Revolution.md

 ---

-## The Discovery Phase (~1,200,000 – 1,000,000 BCE)
+## The Discovery Phase (~6,000,000 – 1,000,000 BCE)

 ### Initial Encounters with Natural Fire

 - **Sources of Exposure:**
-  - Lightning strikes in the increasingly dry Late Miocene/Early Pleistocene environment
+  - Lightning strikes in increasingly dry Late Miocene/Early Pleistocene environments
   - Volcanic activity in the northern regions near Papua New Guinea
   - Spontaneous combustion in peat bogs and coal seams
 - **Early Behaviors Around Fire:**